 M.R.I. essentially means coming from a place of understanding and curiosity when interacting with others.
 If someone says something you might not agree with, instead of challenging their ideas, ask them about it and really listen.
 If your gut reaction to something is “no,” try saying “tell me more” instead.
 You have to first understand that people have their own unique perspectives that we each have to respect, and from there you can come to a conclusion together.

-With March being National Women’s History Month, we encourage you to take the time to celebrate the women in your workplaces.
-And there’s no better way to do that than to build a workplace where they feel empowered to bring their authentic selves to work every day.
+March is also Women’s History Month, an even larger opportunity to celebrate women at work.
+And there’s no better way to do that than to build a workplace where women feel empowered to bring their authentic selves to work — during Women’s History Month and every day.
 Be intentional about inclusivity.
 Be intentional about building a better workplace.